Vectorized/solady/README.md

-├─ SSTORE2 — "Library for cheaper reads and writes to persistent storage" ├─ CREATE3 — "Deploy to deterministic addresses without an initcode factor" ├─ LibRLP — "Library for computing contract addresses from their deployer and nonce" ├─ LibBit — "Library for bit twiddling operations"
-├─ Clone — "Class with helper read functions for clone with immutable args" ├─ LibClone — "Minimal proxy library"
+├─ SSTORE2 — "Library for cheaper reads and writes to persistent storage" ├─ CREATE3 — "Deploy to deterministic addresses without an initcode factor" ├─ LibRLP — "Library for computing contract addresses from their deployer and nonce" ├─ LibBit — "Library for bit twiddling and boolean operations" ├─ Clone — "Class with helper read functions for clone with immutable args" ├─ LibClone — "Minimal proxy library"
 ├─ LibString — "Library for converting numbers into strings and other string operations"